limazix/energy-compliance-analyzer/README.md

     # Gemini API Key for Genkit flows in Next.js (Server Actions) and Firebase Functions (when emulated locally)
     # For deployed Firebase Functions, this key is configured as a secret in the deployment environment.
+    # This key is also used by functions if functions.config().gemini.api_key is not set.
     NEXT_PUBLIC_GEMINI_API_KEY="YOUR_GEMINI_API_KEY"

+    # Optional: If you are NOT using Firebase CLI to set runtime config for functions (functions:config:set gemini.api_key=...),
+    # and you want local emulated functions to pick up the key via process.env.GEMINI_API_KEY,
+    # you can set it here.
+If set, it takes precedence over NEXT_PUBLIC_GEMINI_API_KEY for functions.
+    # GEMINI_API_KEY="YOUR_GEMINI_API_KEY_FOR_FUNCTIONS_EMULATOR"
     ```

     **Important:**